t3kt/perform/README.md

     * have a shared shell component for working with projects on their own
     * use scripting to automatically save nested tox files when saving projects

+## Concepts/Glossary/...
+* Project - a (semi-)isolated generative rendering system
+* Host - a TouchDesigner project (toe) which hosts one or more dynamically loaded projects